Thomas J. Watson Foundation Fellowship

 Watson views the project—the thought behind it, its planning, and expression—as a window into the person, not as a formal research agenda.

-• Organic – The project grows from a candidate’s background, interests, and
+• Organic – The project grows from a candidate’s background, interests, and activities.

-• Time Out – Typically, a project represents a clear break with the candidate’s specific academic or career It is not just a follow-up to a senior thesis or a prequel to graduate research.
+• Time Out – Typically, a project represents a clear break with the candidate’s specific academic or career trajectory.
+It is not just a follow-up to a senior thesis or a prequel to graduate research.
 It capitalizes on this unique opportunity to pursue a deeply personal interest without the constraints of institutional structure, research process, or professional expectations.

-• Timeless – A project may grow from a long-dormant interest, put on hold during years of formal academic It can also be a new interest, if the stimulus of the idea is truly personal, significant, and organic to the candidate’s background.
+• Timeless – A project may grow from a long-dormant interest, put on hold during years of formal academic training.
+It can also be a new interest, if the stimulus of the idea is truly personal, significant, and organic to the candidate’s background.
 The strongest projects tend to be those for which a candidate can document a long, sustained, deeply-rooted passion, rather than a new idea that has bubbled up from a recent college class or activity.

 • Connected – The project is a means through which Fellows connect with the world.
 Throughout the application process, candidates should be exploring possible connections in each proposed project country.
-We are most interested in project- related connections, demonstrating the feasibility of the project, but even connections for housing or other assistance (especially in regions where travel is particularly challenging) demonstrate that the candidate is thinking about the realities of life in the Many candidates express reticence about contacting people in advance when there is no guarantee that their application will be successful.
+We are most interested in project- related connections, demonstrating the feasibility of the project, but even connections for housing or other assistance (especially in regions where travel is particularly challenging) demonstrate that the candidate is thinking about the realities of life in the countries they plan on travelling to.
+Many candidates express reticence about contacting people in advance when there is no guarantee that their application will be successful.
 We encourage, nevertheless, that candidates start developing their contact lists early in the process: “If I receive this fellowship, would you be willing to consult with me…”

 • 3-Dimensional – While a typical academic project might consist of a thesis and a plan of action, a Watson project adds a third dimension: personal “A Watson project is the person, and the person is the project.”
 The final product that interests us is measured in personal terms.